probablyduncan/cafe/README.md

 I'm thinking maybe the text, choices, etc should all be in the same container.
 Choices should be rendered as elements in the big content scroll thing

+option in debug mode to click on a rendered piece of text to go back to that point?